jagadish2018/hello-world/README.md

 # hello-world
 jfi
-hi everyone this is jagadish
+hi everyone this is jagadish imade some changes